How To Rapidly Deploy a Scheduling Solution Across a Large Health System

 • St. Luke’s Health System had just three months to replace their current scheduling solution, which was being discontinued.
 They were also expanding rapidly, with the number of providers on their roster growing every day.
 They needed a quick implementation with a scheduling solution that could easily accommodate their expected growth.

-• The Lightning Bolt team took a “rapid enterprise deployment approach” when they brought St. Luke’s live on their scheduling platform across all 11 locations.
+• The PerfectServe Lightning Bolt Scheduling solution team took a “rapid enterprise deployment approach” when they brought St. Luke’s live on their scheduling platform across all 11 locations.

 • As part of the rollout, the implementation team identified and trained super users who could then train their St. Luke’s colleagues on the ins and outs of Lightning Bolt.